grammyjs/website/site/docs/plugins/menu.md

 ::: danger Changing a Menu During Message Handling
 You cannot create or change your menus during message handling.
 All menus must be fully created and registered before your bot starts.
-This means that you cannot do `new Menu('id')` in a handler of your bot.
+This means that you cannot do `new Menu("id")` in a handler of your bot.
 You cannot call `menu.text` or the like in a handler of your bot.

 Adding new menus while your bot is running would cause a memory leak.